CP499ColoradoCollege/CCSGA-Comments/README.md

       1. `sudo nginx -t` to check the syntax of that configuration file
       2. `sudo systemctl start nginx`
       3. `sudo systemctl enable nginx` so it starts automatically upon boot
-      4. `sudo systemctl status nginx` to make sure it’s working
+      4. `sudo systemctl status nginx` to make sure it's working
 7. Once you've completed the setup steps under "Product Compilation and Installation," the website should be accessible at the server's IP address/domain name on whatever port you specified on the `listen` lines of the Nginx configuration file (albeit with a self-signed certificate, so you'll have to click through an SSL warning in your browser)!

 #### Product Compilation and Installation